Q&A: The hajj pilgrimage and its significance in Islam

 Women forgo makeup and perfume and wear loose-fitting clothing and a head covering, while men dress in seamless, white terrycloth garments.
 The white garments are forbidden to contain any stitching — a restriction meant to emphasize the equality of all Muslims and prevent wealthier pilgrims from differentiating themselves with more elaborate garments.

-Muslims are forbidden from engaging in sexual intercourse, cutting their hair or trimming nails while in the state of ihram.
+Muslims are forbidden from engaging in sexual intercourse, cutting their hair or trimming nails while in ihram.
 It is also forbidden for pilgrims to argue, fight or lose their tempers during the hajj.
 Inevitably, though, the massive crowds and physical exhaustion of the journey test pilgrims’ patience and tolerance.

 THE FIRST DAY OF HAJJ